Senate regulation 6: Regulations governing taught postgraduate programmes of study: Introduction (6.1-6.20)

 Senate may approve programmes which lead to the award of Masters degrees, Postgraduate Diplomas or Postgraduate Certificates.
 Such programmes may provide for intermediate awards for a student who does not complete or satisfy the examiners in the programme for which they is registered but otherwise satisfies the criteria for such an intermediate award.

 The taught postgraduate qualifications awarded by the University are the degrees of Master of Arts (MA), Master of Science (MSc), Master of Laws (LLM), Master of Business Administration (MBA), Master of Engineering Management (MEM), Master of Education (MEd), Master of Research (MRes), and the awards of Postgraduate Diploma and Postgraduate Certificate.
+The Level 7 Degree Apprenticeship may also be awarded in conjunction with individual taught postgraduate qualifications as approved by the Education Committee or sub-committee.

 Some Masters programmes include one year of study at level 6 which is taken before progression to level 7.
 The assessment and re-assessment processes on the level 6 component of these programmes shall be subject to the relevant sections of Senate Regulation 5 governing undergraduate programmes.
 The criteria for progression from the level 6 component of such programmes to the level 7 component shall be approved by a Programme Approval Panel and shall be stated on the relevant programme specification.
 The level 7 component of these programmes is subject to the progression and awarding criteria set out in this Regulation.